 The most notable features are the timer (which is required) and the ability to force users to share on social media to enter the giveaway.

-While the timer is a great feature, the fact that it required makes this module useless if you just want a stand alone form.
+While the timer is a great feature, the fact that it is required with this format – you can’t use this module if you just want a stand-alone form.